MobilityOS/Mobility/Documents/Design/ReadMe.md

   developers do the Web-based development scenarios.
 Also, WebAssembly is broadly used in Cloud (FaaS) and IoT (Embedded), which matches the designed scenario for him.
+- Kenji Mouri also wants to use this project as the external extension infrastructure in NanaZip and AptxZip (NanaZip for POSIX).